wallyhall/distributed-entropy/README.md

 Bob, George, Dan, Tim, and Jon all return Alice an entropy chunk (256 bits of random data) each.

-Alice secretly salts and hashes every unique permutation of `N-1` responses to reduce the dataset to her desired 4-chunk length:
+Alice secretly salts and hashes every unique permutation of `N-1` responses to reduce the dataset to her desired 4-chunk length, without allowing any one entropy chunk to unfairly sway the result:

 ```
   d1 = SHA256(secretSalt + Bob  + Grge + Dan + Tim)